eventnetusa/eventnet/src/_posts/2017-10-31-dont-get-spooked-by-event-day-challenges.md

       **Michelle Obama's "Drink Up" Campaign Launch**

-      * **The Activation&nbsp;**– We partnered with Y&R and Healthier America to design and produce former First Lady Michelle Obama’s&nbsp;[Drink Up Campaign](https://www.eventnetusa.com/work/white-house-drink-up/) launch.
+      * **The Activation&nbsp;**– We partnered with Y&R and Partnership for a Healthier America to design and produce former First Lady Michelle Obama’s&nbsp;[Drink Up Campaign](https://www.eventnetusa.com/work/white-house-drink-up/) launch.

-      * **The Challenge** – Due to high level security, EventNet had to be thoroughly vetted by the Secret Service including permits and security procedures.
-Furthermore, we were only given details of the venue and location 3 weeks prior to the event making routing and logistics challenging.
+      * **The Challenge** – Due to high level security, EventNetUSA had to be thoroughly vetted by the Secret Service including permits and security procedures.
+Furthermore, we were only provided the details of venue and location 3 weeks prior to the event, making lead-time and logistics a challenge.

-      * **The Solution** – We created a very detailed plan of action that every department of the campaign stuck to.
+      * **The Solution** – We created detailed plan of action that every department of the campaign adhered to.
 Venue operators sent photos and dimensions allowing us to create a floor plan without knowing the details of the venue.

-      * **The Outcome** – With everyone sticking to the written plan of action, the event was executed seamlessly.
+      * **The Outcome** – By getting resourceful and everyone sticking to the written plan of action, the event was executed seamlessly.
     single_image_block:
       single_image_path:
     double_image_block: